WHAT IS A SHANKOPATHY?

 DIAGNOSIS & TREATMENTS

 Deletions or mutations of SHANK3 occur in slightly under 1% of individuals with autism.
 The estimated prevalence is 1/15,000.
-The diagnosis of Phelan-McDermid Syndrome is made through genetic testing.
-(Please visit pmsf.org to learn more about how Phelan-McDermid Syndrome is diagnosed.)
+Phelan-McDermid Syndrome Research has made diagnosis of the diseases possible through genetic testing.
+(Please visit pmsf.org to check complete research about how Phelan-McDermid Syndrome is diagnosed.)

 There are currently no treatments for any Shankopathies.
 Patients are monitored for symptom management.
 Practice parameters for assessment and monitoring of patients with Phelan-McDermid Syndrome can be found here.